zjw1990/zjw1990.github.io/work.md

     description: I have been working on Speech Translation in recent years.
 I am interested in multi-language speech translation and knowledge transferring in Speech Translation.
 ---

 My interest includes machine translation, speech translation, cross-lingual word embeddings.
+Currently, I am working on an objective detection project.
+Applying deep learning to detect fruits, which is essential for the automation of the food industry
 <br />
 <br />